dvsa/cvs-github-actions/terraform-initialize/readme.md

 This action does not produce any outputs

 ## Notes
-- This action relies on the AWS Credentials being created in a prior job.
+- This action relies on the AWS Credentials being created in a prior step.

 ## Usage Example
 ```